nkkollaw/foorious-formbuilder/README.md

 </Provider>
 ```

-`onSubmit` will call your function and pass the form again in JSON format.
+`onSubmit` will call your function and pass the form data in JSON format.

 ## Roadmap